DutchNail/NT-Hostile-Intel/README.md

 - **Server Admins or Loremasters** introducing events
 - **Roleplayers** seeking immersive corporate documentation

-Each `.txt` or `.md` file may be copy-pasted into faxes, comms terminals, announcements, or internal documents.
+Each `.txt` or `.md` file may be copy-pasted into faxes or internal documents.

 ---